Zendaya Accepts Apology From Fashion Police Host Giuliana Rancic

 Zendaya in an ivory-toned Vivienne Westwood dress at the 2015 Academy AwardsZendaya in an ivory-toned Vivienne Westwood dress at the 2015 Academy Awards held at the Dolby Theatre in Hollywood on February 22, 2015 (Credit: Adriana M. Barraza / WENN / FayesVision)

-When seeing Zendaya on the red carpet, Fashion Police host Giuliana Rancic commented that “I feel that she smells like patchouli oil . . . or weed,” and continued, “Yeah, maybe weed.”
+When seeing Zendaya on the red carpet, Fashion Police host Giuliana Rancic commented, “I feel that she smells like patchouli oil . . . or weed,” and continued, “Yeah, maybe weed.”

 It did not take long before Zendaya blasted the television host by tweeting her 5+ million fans.

-“I’m sorry I offended you and others,” Rancic tweeted in response.
+“I’m sorry I offended you and others,” Rancic tweeted.
 “I was referring to a bohemian chic look.
 Had NOTHING to do with race and NEVER would!!!”

-While Giuliana Rancic has now made an official apology, which the young actress quickly accepted, how do you feel about Zendaya’s red carpet ensemble?
+While Giuliana Rancic has now officially apologized, which the young actress quickly accepted, how do you feel about Zendaya’s red carpet ensemble?

 When accepting the apology, Zendaya wrote: “Giuliana, I appreciate your apology and I’m glad it was a learning experience for you and for the network.
 I hope that others negatively affected by her words can also find it in their hearts to accept her apology as well.
 From a quote we all know by Dr. Martin Luther King, Jr., ‘Darkness cannot drive out darkness, only light can do that.
 Hate cannot drive out have; only love can do that.’
 Let’s be that light and spread that love.”